Growing Cosine Unit: A Novel Oscillatory Activation Function That Can Speedup Training and Reduce Parameters in Convolutional Neural Networks: Comparison of Computational complexity for activation functions

 \section{Comparison of Computational complexity for activation functions}

+Table \ref{Table: Definitions} presents the definition of a variety of popular activation functions considered in this paper.
+From the definition it is clear that sigmoids, Swish, Mish and GCU are infinitely differentiable for all inputs, while ReLU and Leaky ReLU are differentiable everywhere except at zero.

-Fig. 5 compares the features of different activation functions.
+Figures \ref{Fig: activations} and \ref{Fig: derivative activations} compare the features of different activation functions.
 It is clear that $C(z)$ and the other activation functions are very close to $I(z)=z$ for small values of z.
 This is desirable and has a regularizing effect since the network behaves like a linear classifier when initialized with small weights.
 During training the weights get updated and the nonlinear range of GCU is utilized as needed.
 In particular a GCU network can serve as a linear classifier if necessary avoiding overfitting effects.
-Also the GCU activation temporarily saturates close to its first maximum and minimum values and mimics the behaviour of sigmoids.
+Also, the GCU activation temporarily saturates close to its first maximum and minimum values and mimics the behavior of sigmoids.
 For larger inputs GCU oscillates and is an unbounded function.

-Table \ref{Table: Definitions} shows that the proposed GCU activation function is computationally cheaper than Swish and Mish activation functions.
-For example GCU uses one transcendental function call and one multiplication whereas the Mish activation function uses 3 transcendental function calls and one multiplication.
-It is also evident from Fig.\ref{Fig: Time_Complexity} that the proposed GCU activation is computationally cheaper than the Swish and Mish activation functions.
+It is evident from Table \ref{Table: Definitions} that the proposed GCU activation function is computationally cheaper than Swish and Mish activation functions.
+For example, GCU uses one transcendental function call and one multiplication whereas the Mish activation function uses 3 transcendental function calls and one multiplication.
+Computational experiments (Fig. \ref{Fig: Time_Complexity}) also clearly demonstrate that the proposed GCU activation is computationally cheaper than the popular state-of-the-art Swish and Mish activation functions.